kofiCode/PublicDocumentation/haskell/baby-steps.md

   return ()
 ```

-But this doesn't work!
+and compiling:

 ```bash
  $ ghc Main.hs
 Main.hs:7:11: parse error on input `='
 ```

-Damn!
-The reason for this is that the `do` notation is syntactic
+Damn, it doesn't work!
+The reason for this is that the `do` notation
-sugar, that must be used properly.
-Lets look at an example:
+is syntactic sugar, that must be used properly.
+Lets look at an
+example:

 ```haskell
 do